Place of Birth: Staffordshire

 Stoke-on-Trent, Staffordshire, centre of The Potteries, famous for its bottle kilns.

 - A man, who gave his name as William Heath, was enlisted in the U.S. Army at Cincinnati, Ohio, on 9 October 1875 by Lt.
-Patrick Cusack.* He stated that he was 27 years of age, born in the county of Staffordshire, England, and was described as having blue eyes, brown hair, a dark complexion, 5′ 7 1/4″ tall, previously employed as a coachman.
-It follows that until the true identity of this soldier can be verified beyond any reasonable doubt his name, age and place of birth must remain uncertain.
+Patrick Cusack, 9th U.S. Cavalry.
+He stated that he was 27 years of age, born in the county of Staffordshire, England, and was described as having blue eyes, brown hair, a dark complexion, 5′ 7 1/4″ tall, previously employed as a coachman.
+He stated “he had neither wife nor child” and was sufficiently literate to sign his name.
+However, until the true identity of this soldier can be verified beyond any reasonable doubt his name, age and place of birth must remain uncertain.
+A claim is made that he survived the battle and died in Tamaqua, Schulkyll County, Pennsylvania, in 1891.*

 - Company L, together with Company E, left Fort Totten on 10 April 1876 and arrived at Fort Abraham Lincoln seven days later “to join in an Expedition against hostile Sioux – in obedience to S.O. #27 pay IV Headqtrs Dept. of Dakota.”
 On 5 May, together with the Regimental Commander [Custer], the Field Staff, the Band, and six other companies, Company L left Fort Lincoln and joined the remainder of the regiment in camp two miles south of the post.